-Significant progress in simulating low-energy electromagnetic processes has been achieved over the past decade in the Geant4 simulations toolkit [6,7], including both photoelectron production and atomic de-excitation processes in a wide variety of materials [8].
-We employ this modeling tool to determine quantum efficiency values and electron momentum distributions in each of 720 azimuthal bins for field-free and dipole regions separately, generating a total of 1.5×10^8 events.
-Examples of such events are shown in Fig. 4.
-We thus obtain a value for the electron production rate specific to the photon incident angle and energy distribution in each azimuthal bin, including (relatively rare) multi-electron production events.
-Figure 5 shows the detail with which Geant4 calculates average electron production rate for various wall materials.
-In addition, we obtain distributions of electron production energy and angle as a function of azimuthal production location for any chosen region of the CESR ring (see Fig. 6).
-Our modeling has shown that it is important and, to acceptable accuracy, sufficient to differentiate between the field-free and dipole-occupied regions, comprising 17% and 66% of the ring, respectively.
-Figures 7 and 8 show azimuthal distributions in average photon absorption rate and quantum efficiency obtained for our recent modeling work [9].
-The electron production energy distribution is of particular importance, since the dependence of, for example, betatron tune shifts varies dramatically, with beam bunch
+Significant progress in simulating low-energy electromagnetic processes has been achieved over the past decade in the GEANT4 simulations toolkit [6,7], including both photoelectron production and atomic de-excitation processes in a wide variety of materials [8].
+We employ this modeling tool to simulate 10^6 events for each of the absorbed photons obtained from the Synrad3D calculation, examples of which are shown in Fig. 4.
+We thus obtain a value for the electron production rate as a function of photon incident angle and energy, including (relatively rare) multi-electron production events.
+Figure 5 shows the detail with which GEANT4 calculates average electron production rate for various wall materials.

-Figure 4: Tracks from incident 300 eV photons (green) and subsequently generated electrons (red) from Geant4.
+Figure 4: Tracks from incident 300 MeV photons (green) and subsequently generated electrons (red) from Geant4.
 The outgoing angular distribution of electrons is normal to the surface on average.

 Figure 5: Quantum efficiency versus photon energy for photons incident at a 5-degree grazing angle, for aluminum, aluminum with carbon layer, and aluminum with carbon monoxide layer.
-QE jumps for photon energies above various atomic shell transition energies: Aluminum $L{\rm II}$ and $L{\rm III}$ (73 eV), Carbon K (284 eV), Oxygen K (543 eV), and Aluminum K (1560 eV).
+QE jumps for photon energies above various atomic shell transition energies: Aluminum L{II} and L{III} (73 eV), Carbon K (284 eV), Oxygen K (543 eV), and Aluminum K (1560 eV)